Oncology Billing Services in Virginia

 The most frequent oncology denials we see from VA payers include correct hcpcs drug codes with exact dosage units, sequential, concurrent, and add-on infusion codes based on timing and technique, drug acquisition cost management and adequate reimbursement negotiation.
 Our team catches these before submission by applying both oncology coding expertise and VA payer-specific rules to every claim.

 Most VA oncology practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your oncology workflows, and start submitting claims to Anthem Blue Cross Blue Shield, Virginia Medicaid, Medicare, and all your VA payers with no downtime.
+We connect to your EHR, learn your oncology workflows, and start submitting claims to Anthem Blue Cross Blue Shield of Virginia (HealthKeepers), Cardinal Care (unified Medicaid managed care brand since 2023), Medicare, and all your VA payers with no downtime.

 Fix Your Virginia Oncology Billing